 This Plan recommends realigning the CCT to bring transit into the heart of the LSC where it can serve a greater number of businesses, institutions, and other users than the current route.
 The Plan builds a pattern of density focused on the three LSC Districts where CCT transit stations are proposed: LSC Central, LSC West, and LSC Belward.
 Increased density is recommended only at proposed transit stations and development can only proceed in stages that are linked to the provision of infrastructure, most importantly, the CCT.
-The LSC North and LSC South Districts aren't recommended for increased densities.
+The LSC North and LSC South Districts are not recommended for increased densities.
 Realigning the CCT route into the center of the LSC will bring transit closer to LSC South, home to the Universities at Shady Grove, Human Genome Sciences, and the Traville community.

-The two current station locations-DANAC (on the south side of Decoverly Drive) and Decoverly (along Great Seneca Highway near Sam Eig Highway) aren't located to serve the LSC Districts with the most growth potential and the greatest number of future transit riders.
+The two current station locations-DANAC (on the south side of Decoverly Drive) and Decoverly (along Great Seneca Highway near Sam Eig Highway) are not located to serve the LSC Districts with the most growth potential and the greatest number of future transit riders.
 Growth at the DANAC station is limited due to the existing residential community to the north.
 The Decoverly station would serve primarily as a park-and-ride facility since it is located along a highway rather than in the center of development.
 Also, the alignment near the Decoverly station would impact an environmentally sensitive wetland and stream buffer area, which could be avoided if the route is relocated.
 The Plan's three proposed stations locate the stops in the center of large blocks where new development and redevelopment is expected, increasing the number of potential CCT riders within a quarter mile radius, or a five-minute walk.
 The proposed realignment would lengthen the route by one mile.
-This Plan shows both the current alignment and the proposed alignment because the Maryland Transit Administration is studying the route and selecting an alternative.
-For the proposed alignment, two options are being considered between the LSC Central and LSC West stations.
+This Plan shows both the current alignment and the proposed alignment, two options are being considered between the LSC Central and LSC West stations.